Caesar’s Head State Park

 The overlook at Caesar’s Head is home to many events during the year.
 Every fall, thousands of hawks can be seen on their migration to warmer climates in South and Central America.
 From early September through the end of November, the Greenville County Bird Club keeps and eye on the hawks and other raptors along their journey.
 Hawk watchers have documented thousands of hawks in a single day with up to 300 traveling overhead at the same time.
 You might also see other raptors like bald eagles, kestrels, peregrine falcons, or turkey vultures flying along the same route.

-Fall also brings another dramatic event to Caesars Head.
-Perched atop the overlook on the high rock outcrop, you’ll have the beast seat in the Upstate to witness the annual leaf change in the fall.
-Be warned though, expect heavy traffic and lots of people thinking the same thing.
+Fall also brings another dramatic event to Caesars Head State Park.
+Perched atop the overlook on the high rock outcrop, you’ll have the beast seat in the Upstate to witness the annual leaf change.
+Be warned though, lots of people are going to be thinking the same thing, so expect heavy traffic.
 Best to go early or during the week when it’s less crowded.

 Devils Kitchen at Caesars Head State Park